whyboris/utilitarianism.net/content/_index.md

 ## Who We Are

 This website was written by [William MacAskill](http://www.williammacaskill.com/), [Richard Yetter Chappell](http://yetterchappell.net/Richard/), and Darius Meissner.
 William is an Associate Professor in Philosophy and Senior Research Fellow at the [Global Priorities Institute](https://globalprioritiesinstitute.org/) at the University of Oxford.
-Richard is an Assistant Professor in Philosophy at the University of Miami and holds a PhD from Princeton University.
+Richard is an Associate Professor in Philosophy at the University of Miami and holds a PhD from Princeton University.
 Darius holds a degree in Philosophy, Politics and Economics from the University of Oxford and currently studies for a graduate degree at Georgetown University.

 We're proud to have secured [endorsements](/about#endorsements) from prominent scholars, including at Harvard University, Princeton University, and New York University.